Nord Security Backend Software Engineer Salary | €81.8K-€87.5K+ | Levels.fyi

 The median Backend Software Engineer compensation in Germany package at Nord Security totals €87.5K per year.
-View the base salary, stock, and bonus breakdowns for Nord Security's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Nord Security's total compensation packages.
 Last updated: 10/7/2025

 Company